The Precursors

-The Precursors is a video game from Ukrainian developer Deep Shadows.
-It was released on the 4 December 2009 as retail for the PC in Russia.
-The game is set in a futuristic sci-fi environment where many political factions are engaged in an intergalactic war.
-The player is able to explore a multitude of planets, travel through outer space to complete missions, obtain information, and buy weapons and supplies in a free-roaming environment.
-"The game blends role-playing engagement and dynamic FPS-style action in a completely open world".
+The Precursors is a 2009 first-person shooter game developed by Ukrainian game studio Deep Shadows.
+The game was released for Windows in Russia on 4 December 2009.
+It was then released worldwide through GamersGate on 21 December 2010 and through Steam on 4 February 2017.
+It is set in a futuristic sci-fi environment where many political factions are engaged in an intergalactic war.
+The player is able to explore a multitude of planets, travel through outer space to complete missions, obtain information, and buy weapons and supplies in an open world free-roaming environment.
+It received mixed reviews from critics.

 Gameplay

 The game features a free-roaming world, with vast open areas, diverse weapons and a multitude of land, air and space vehicles.
 The player will be able to do a multitude of missions on six different planets or moons and even the interior of spaceships and space stations.
 Different vehicles can be used in engagements on the ground ranging from simple buggies and flyers to hover tanks and mechanical robots.
 After getting a spaceship, the player can also engage in space trade and combat with other factions in between the planetary missions.
 The player's spaceship can be upgraded throughout the game and the player character himself can be developed using a perk system.